nikouu/dotnet-optimization-cheatsheet/README.md

 1. Run tests
 1. Benchmark to see if it did improve what you expected

-To clarify some key concepts that keep coming back below in as short as possible (each one can be it's own book):
+To clarify some key concepts that keep coming back below in as short as possible (as each one can be it's own book):

 | Concept     | Synopsis                                                                                                                                                                                                |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |